Islam in the United States: Islamophobia

 The first American Muslim Congressman, Keith Ellison, created controversy when he compared President George W. Bush's actions after the September 11, 2001 attacks to Adolf Hitler's actions after the Nazi-sparked Reichstag fire, saying that Bush was exploiting the aftermath of 9/11 for political gain, as Hitler had exploited the Reichstag fire to suspend constitutional liberties.
 The United States Holocaust Memorial Museum and the Anti-Defamation League condemned Ellison's remarks.
 The congressman later retracted the statement, saying that it was "inappropriate" for him to have made the comparison.

-At Columbus Manor School, a suburban Chicago elementary school with a student body nearly half Muslim Arab American, school board officials have considered eliminating holiday celebrations after Muslim parents complained that their culture's holidays were not included.
-Local parent Elizabeth Zahdan said broader inclusion, not elimination, was the group's goal.
-"I only wanted them modified to represent everyone," the Chicago Sun-Times quoted her as saying.
-"Now the kids are not being educated about other people."
-However, the district's superintendent, Tom Smyth, said too much school time was being taken to celebrate holidays already, and he sent a directive to his principals requesting that they "tone down" activities unrelated to the curriculum, such as holiday parties.
+In April 2018, former President Donald Trump instigated a ban on Muslim immigration to America that still reverberates today.
+America had already some of the lowest percentages (about 1.1% of the total US population) of Muslims among Western nations, and with the ban in 2018, many African Muslims were also barred from traveling to the U.S. or seeking refuge there.
+The ban had a dramatic impact, but the measure was immediately rescinded in 2021, when Joe Biden took office.
+Muslim Americans, rights advocates and immigration experts, however, say the policy continues to have a lingering effect on Muslim citizens, as well as on their family members living abroad, unable to join their loved ones in America.